chimaera66/DNA-autosomal-superkit-creator/README.md

 * Unique genotypes
 * SNP ranges

+* Comparison of overlap between the analysed companies

 * A total of each and every genotype

 1. Put your raw autosomal DNA files into the `./input/` folder and make sure they are unpacked (in `.txt` or `.csv` format)